Azure/azure-functions-ux/server/src/actions/quickstart/coretoolsDirectPublish.md

 func init
 ```

 You will also be prompted to choose a runtime for the project.
-Select {}
+Select {workerRuntime}

 ## Create a function